miiwo/granblue_api/README.md

 | :-:       |
 | :x:       |

+> [!NOTE]
-*(I try to keep it up during 9am-5pm EST hours, but it may be down due to cost concerns :( For access, please make an issue on the repository requesting access.)*
+> I try to keep it up during 9am-5pm EST hours, but it may be down due to cost concerns :(
+> For access, please make an issue on the repository requesting access.

 ---